-The PCC Group has £nil (2019: £nil) financial liabilities with a maturity of greater than one year except for finance leases which are disclosed in Note 16.
+The PCC group has £nil (2019/20-:£nil) financial liabilities with a maturity of greater than one year.

 All trade and other payables are due to be paid in less than one year.
 In addition all Financial Assets are due to be repaid in less than one year.
 For further disclosure see Note 16 - Financial Instruments.